BRUCE L. GARY

 The same MTP was used during the 1989 Airborne Arctic Science Experiment, AASE I, based in Norway, during which I discovered that air parcel trajectories exhibit vertical "wrinkles" and therefore air parcels experience fluctuations in temperature.
 This discovery has implications for the understanding of PSC formation and evolution.
 During AASE II (Norway, Alaska, Maine 1991/92), MTP instruments were flown aboard both participating NASA aircraft, the DC-8 and an ER-2.
 The MTP flew on 49 ER-2 flights during the Airborne Southern Hemisphere Ozone Experiment/Measurements for Assessing the Effects of Stratospheric Aircraft, ASHOE/MAESA, based in New Zealand and Hawaii, throughout 1994, which led to studies of tracer filament temperature signature anomalies.
 The MTP also flew during the ER-2 Stratospheric Tracers of Atmospheric Transport, STRAT flights of 1995 and 1996, which were based in California and Hawaii.
 The DC-8 MTP flew during the 1995 and 1996 Tropical Ozone Transport Experiment/Vortex Ozone Transport Experiment, TOTE/VOTE, based in Hawaii, Alaska, Iceland and California.
 These flights have provided intriguing new information on meridional circulation.

-Ozone and Nitrogen Oxides Experiment, SONEX, based in Ireland and Bangor,
+SASS Ozone and Nitrogen Oxides Experiment, SONEX, based in

 for the last two experiments.
 I discontinued full-time

-for JPL in continued support of airborne MTP projects.
+2000 - 2010 I was a consultant for JPL in continued support of

 AWARDS AND RELATED HONORS